Brianna M. Jentz, Editor-in-chief

 Brianna Jentz is a professional in the publishing industry and a graduate of the University of Wisconsin-Platteville and the University of Houston-Victoria.
 She is the editor of Slow Dancing in Carbondale, and her short stories “The Library” and “Blood and Ice Cream” were published by Snail Mail Review and Outrageous Fortune respectively.
-When not writing and editing, Brianna spends her time with her husband Jeremy and cat Pella, reading, or listening to the Hamilton soundtrack one last time.
+When not writing and editing, Brianna spends her time with her husband Jeremy and cats Pella and Butch Catsidy, reading, or listening to the Hamilton soundtrack one last time.

 Samantha Traci, Editor

 Message to Readers: Go through your life with kindness, and never be afraid to be you.